Jim Tunney (American football): Other game notes

-As of 2021, Tunney is the only referee from the 1970 season, the first following the AFL-NFL merger, still living.

 Educator

 Off the field, Tunney had a long career as an educator and school administrator, starting out in 1951 as a teacher at Los Angeles' Lincoln High School, later becoming vice principal from 1959 to 1964.
 He then served as a principal of Los Angeles high schools Fairfax (1964–1970), Franklin (1972–1973), and Hollywood High School (1973–74).
 He became assistant superintendent of secondary education for the Bellflower Unified School District in 1975 and served as the district's superintendent in 1977.
-He left education for 16 years before becoming headmaster from 1993 to 1994 of the York School in Monterey, California, joining the school's board of trustees in 1995 and remaining in that post to this day.
-He also joined the board of trustees for Monterey Peninsula College in 1997 and served on that board until 2009 (12 years - 6 of which were as board chair.
-He was awarded MPC's President's Award in 2009 - only the third so named as well as 2009 Public Official of the Year by the Monterey Peninsula Chamber of Commerce.
+He left education for 16 years before becoming headmaster from 1993 to 1994 of the York School in Monterey, California, joining the school's board of trustees in 1995.
+He also joined the board of trustees for Monterey Peninsula College in 1997 and served on that board until 2009 (12 years – 6 of which were as board chair.
+He was awarded MPC's President's Award in 2009 – only the third so named as well as 2009 Public Official of the Year by the Monterey Peninsula Chamber of Commerce.
 In 2011, he was inducted into the Fairfax High School Hall of Fame (the only administrator so inducted).
 In 2011, he was also inducted into the California Community Coaches Hall of Fame.